fygar256/general-assembler-axx/README.md

 The prefix operator `#` takes the value of the symbol that follows.

-The prefix operator `@` returns how many bits are in the value that follows.
+The prefix operator `@` returns How many bits the value contains.
 I named this the snake-rounded operator.

 The binary operator `'` is used with `a'24`, which sign-extends the 24th bit of a as the sign bit.
 I named this the SEX operator.